Match-e-be-nash-she-wish Band of Pottawatomi Indians of Michigan: Reservation

 The Match-e-be-nash-she-wish Reservation (42°38′03″N 85°39′26″W) is located in Wayland Township, south of the city of Wayland, Michigan.
 Since being recognized, the tribe was assigned land in trust by the federal government in 2005.

 In 2009 under Carcieri v.
 Salazar, the US Supreme Court ruled that the government could not take land into trust for tribes that were recognized after the passage of the Indian Reorganization Act of 1934.

 Congress in 2014 passed Public Law No: 113-179 (09/26/2014), a law to clarify that the Match-e-be-nash-she-wish Band's land trust assigned to them in 2005 could not be challenged in court under the United States Supreme Court decision of Carcieri v.
 Salazar.

 Tribal enterprises

 The primary tribal enterprise is the Gun Lake Casino.
 The first phase was built in 2009 on part of the 147 acres in Allegan County, Michigan that the tribe was given in January 2009 as a land base by the federal government.
 It generated 750 jobs during construction.
 The tribe estimated that it would attract 60,000 guests annually to area hotels.
-The tribe did not plan to build and operate a hotel.
+The casino itself is currently a building site for a hotel as well.
 Further, they estimated the enterprise would bring 600 casino jobs.

 The tribe publishes a newspaper, called The Tribal Tribune.
 They provide cultural workshops on traditional practices, such as cradle fire from flint, tapping and processing maple sugar, creating basswood and hemp dogbane cordage, snowsnakes or zhoshke'nayabo, and black ash basketry, a traditional art form among Michigan tribes.